reverendbedford/neml2/README.md

 #### Vectorization

 NEML2 models can be vectorized, meaning that a large _batch_ of material models can be evaluated simultaneously.
-The vectorized models can be evaluated on both CPU and GPU.
+The vectorized models can be evaluated on either CPUs or GPUs/other accelerators.
 Moreover, NEML2 provides a unified implementation and user interface, for both developers and end users, that work on all supported devices.

 #### Multiphysics coupling